playframework/play-generated-docs/manual/releases/Migration24.md

 The injected routes generator also supports the `@` operator on routes, but it has a slightly different meaning (since everything is injected), if you prefix a controller with `@`, instead of that controller being directly injected, a JSR 330 `Provider` for that controller will be injected.
 This can be used, for example, to eliminate circular dependency issues, or if you want a new action instantiated per request.

+In addition, Play now, by default, generates the router in the `router` package, instead of at the root package.
+This is to aid with dependency injection, so if needed it can be manually created or bound, since classes in the root package can't usually be referenced.

 ### Dependency Injected Components

 While Play 2.4 won't force you to use the dependency injected versions of components, we do encourage you to start switching to them.
 The following tables show old static APIs that use global state and new injected APIs that you should be switching to: